Last Updated on February 23, 2022

-Back to the dragon.
-This incredible feat of engineering spans 27 metres head to tail.
+This incredible feat of engineering spans 27 metres from head to tail.
 She moves her head back and forth, as well as roars and snores.

 The dungeon itself doesn’t open until Fantasyland is officially opened, even though guests are allowed on Main st USA and up to the Castle about 1 hour earlier.
 This is because the dungeon releases guests on the other side of the castle, near the heart of Fantasyland.